The Snap Store, also known as the Ubuntu Store, is a commercial centralized software store operated by Canonical.

 You can easily install applications via Snap store and get the most recent update easily.

-However, when the Linux mint 20 was released, the developers announced they they have officially blocked Snap store in Linux mint 20 and other future releases.
+However, when the Linux mint 21 was released, the developers announced that they have officially blocked Snap store in Linux mint 21 and other future releases.

 This decision was criticized by some while others appreciated it.